marshallwp/SecretManagement.Warden/README.md

 As a last resort you can call the Bitwarden CLI directly to force the sync with `bw sync`.

 ## Known Issues
 When you first register a vault using this extension, the `Test-SecretVault` will report that it is unable to run on the registered vault.
 This error message is incorrect, in actuality the vault is just locked.
 To resolve the issue, run `Unlock-SecretVault`.
-Future output from `Test-SecretVault` should correctly notify you whether the vault is locked or not.
+Future output from `Test-SecretVault` should correctly notify you that the vault is locked.

 ## Special Thanks
 Special Thanks to @TylerLeonhardt for publishing a baseline for this module extension.
 Please check out his [`LastPass Extention`](https://github.com/TylerLeonhardt/SecretManagement.LastPass)